blip-cmd/xpense/docs/BACKLOG.md

 ## **Urgent**
 DONE doesn't imply TESTED

-2. [Adams] Unknown characters produce question marks
+2. [Adams] Unknown characters produce question marks ✓ FIXED
+   - Replaced all Unicode bullet points (•) with ASCII hyphens (-) in CLIHandler.java
+   - Replaced all em dashes (—) with regular hyphens (-) in README.md and BACKLOG.md
+   - Fixed cents symbol (¢) to "cents" text in CLIHandler.java
+   - All characters now display correctly in console

 ---